Magnitude 5.1 earthquake strikes Bay of Bengal - ExBulletin

 Magnitude 5.1 earthquake strikes Bay of Bengal

-According to the sources, the starting point of the earthquake was at a distance of 421 km and 434 km from Puri (East) and Bhubaneswar (East-South-East) respectively.

-The Dhaka Tribune reported that the tremor caused by the earthquake was felt by residents in Dhaka and other parts of Bangladesh at around 9:05 am.
+Earthquake news today: Magnitude 5.1 earthquake hit Bay of Bengal today i.e. 5th December.
+According to reports, earthquakes were felt around 9 am.
+There have been no reports of injuries so far.
+Also, there is no tsunami warning.

-The epicenter was in the southwest Bay of Bengal, near India, an official with the Bangladesh Meteorological Department told the Bangla Tribune.
+The epicenter was at a depth of 10 km in the Bay of Bengal.

-The official added that the epicenter was 529 km southwest of Dhaka, 340 km southwest of Cox’s Bazar and 397 km southwest of Chittagong.
+An official at the Bangladesh Meteorological Division said the epicenter was located in the southwest of the Bay of Bengal, near India.

+Earlier on Saturday, a 3.4-magnitude earthquake rocked the city of Chamba and surrounding areas in Himachal Pradesh, but no casualties were reported.

+Special Secretary for Disaster Management Sudesh Mukta said the quake occurred on Friday night with its epicenter near Tissa district in Chamba district.

 |